Existence of spanning $\mathcal{F}$-free subgraphs with large minimum degree

-Let $\a>0$ be a large positive constant.
-Let $H$ and $\chi$ be the spanning subgraph and the partial coloring of it obtained by applying the coloring procedure.
-By Lemma~\ref{lem:after_phase_II}, with positive probability $N_H(v)$ is rainbow for every $v\in V$.
-Suppose that $H$ contains a copy of $F\in \F$.
-Consider the coloring of $F$ induced by the colors given by $\chi$ to the copy of $F$ in $H$.
-By the properties of $\chi$ it induces an homomorphism from $F$ to $G$.
-Moreover, since for every vertex $v\in V(F)$, $N_F(v)$ is rainbow, it induces a locally injective homomorphism.
-However, by the hypothesis of the theorem, $\hom^*(F,\G)=0$, getting a contradiction.
-Thus, $H$ is $\F$-free.
-Finally, by Lemma~\ref{lem:after_phase_II}, $\delta(H)=\Omega(\delta(\G))$. \end{proofof}
+We conclude with the proof of the main theorem. \begin{proof}[Proof of Theorem~\ref{thm:more_general}.]
+Let $H$ be the spanning subgraph and let $\chi$ be the partial coloring of $H$ provided by Lemma~\ref{lem:after_phase_II}.
+For the sake of contradiction, suppose that $H$ contains a locally injective copy of $F\in \F$.
+Consider the coloring of $F$ induced by the colors given by $\chi$ to the locally injective copy of $F$ in $H$.
+Since for every edge $ab$ in $H$ we have $\chi(a)\chi(b)\in E(\G)$, the coloring of $F$ induces an homomorphism from $F$ to $\G$.
+Moreover, since for every vertex $v\in V(H)$, $N_H(v)$ is rainbow, this homomorphism is locally injective.
+However, $\hom^*(F,\G)=0$ by the hypothesis of the theorem and we obtain a contradiction.
+Thus, $\hom^*(F,H)=0$.
+Finally, the subgraph $H$ also satisfies $\delta(H)=\Omega(\delta(\G))$. \end{proof}